 Therefore, plaintiffs would argue that these breaches led to plaintiffs making an uninformed decision to take the drug, which in turn caused them uncontrolled bleeding.

-Uncontrolled bleeding within 24 hours of ingestion requiring blood transfusion is the gravest potential side effect of taking Xarelto, particularly severe gastrointestinal bleeding anywhere in the digestive track (from the stomach or upper intestine to the colon or anus).
+Uncontrolled bleeding within 24 hours of ingestion requiring blood transfusion is the gravest potential side effect of taking Xarelto, particularly severe gastrointestinal bleeding anywhere in the digestive tract (from the stomach or upper intestine to the colon or anus).
 And patients suffering from severe pulmonary arterial hypertension face a higher risk of internal bleeding.